 Meet Webdock.io.
 Webdock.io is a VPS provider that offers not only VPSes but also a useful control panel to do the most common things on your server (what is a VPS?).
 The video shows all, but in this panel, you can easily run a WordPress website.

 But the best part of Webdock is the performance you get for what you pay.
 According to their own words, there are no other providers offering more performance for a lower price.

 In this article, I will be reviewing Webdock.
 So if you are looking for Webdock reviews, you found a good one here!

 - Webdock is delivering outstanding performance for what you pay.

 - Webdock support is fast and knowledgeable.

 - Webdock is aimed at professionals.
 For advanced stuff such as caching, you need to be able to do some server administration.
 Out of the box, it is fast but it can be optimized further.

-- Webdock is a semi-managed VPS-provider with a handy control panel to do some basic actions, such as adding a site, domains, setting up SSL-certificates and adding shell users.
+- Webdock is a semi-managed VPS provider with a handy control panel to do some basic actions, such as adding a site, and domains, setting up SSL certificates and adding shell users.